Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Important: Like all things online, HTML is also subject to frequent changes, and sometimes these changes will no doubt affect WordPress.
+Important: Like all things online, HTML is also subject to frequent change, and sometimes these changes will no doubt have an impact on WordPress.

-Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced a number of new “tags” to keep up with new advances in software and browser technology.
-As several tags used in older and even recent versions of WordPress get phased out of HTML5, you should expect that WordPress will also keep updating its core application to ensure compatibility with industry-wide standards.
+Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced a number of new “tags” to remain up-to-date with new advances in software and browser technology.
+As some of the tags used in older and even recent versions of WordPress become obsolete, you can expect that WordPress will also keep updating its software to remain compatible with industry-wide coding standards.

-How To Use HTML Formatting Tags In WordPress
+Using HTML Tags In Your WordPress Post Content

 Built-In WP HTML Editor

-We cover the WordPress Visual Editor and how to add content to posts and pages in other tutorials.
+We discuss the WordPress Visual Editor and how to add content to posts and pages in separate tutorials.

-The WordPress Content Management System (CMS) allows you to insert most common HTML tags, including the ones listed in the table below:
+WordPress allows you to insert many common HTML tags, such as the following:

-To learn more about using HTML, see the free tutorials in the website below:
+To learn more about using HTML, go here:

-By default, the WordPress Text (HTML) Content Editor comes with a standard set of buttons in its menu …
+Out of the box, the WordPress Text Editor comes with a standard set of menu buttons already installed …

-Below is a brief description of the function of each of the Text Editor buttons with their corresponding HTML formatting tag (see the screenshot above):
+Below is a brief description of what each of the buttons in the Text Editor menu does with their corresponding HTML tag (refer to the above screenshot):